• Skip to main content

 This sauce is amazing when served with other Mediterranean-style dishes.

-Just to name a few, use this tzatziki when eating any bowls with roasted vegetables and beans or add a good dollop on your plate to dip your falafel in.
+Just to name a few, use this tzatziki when eating any bowls with roasted vegetables and beans or add a good dollop on your plate to dip your falafel in (check out this vegan falafel bowl for an easy recipe).

-Or use it as a dip when serving a Greek-themed or Mezze platter of pita bread made out of cucumbers, raw veggies, hummus, bean dip, kalamata olives, fresh fruit, dried fruits, etc.
+Or use it as a dip when serving a Greek-themed or Mezze platter of pita bread made out of cucumbers, raw veggies, no tahini baba ganoush, hummus, butter bean dip, kalamata olives, fresh fruit, dried fruits, etc.

 Try using this yogurt dip as a spread for sandwiches, then add roasted sliced zucchini, sliced fresh tomatoes, jarred roasted red pepper and crunchy romaine.
 Goes exceptionally well with these chickpea patties.

-Make a wrap or vegan gyros using pita bread and stuff it with roasted tofu, cucumbers, tomatoes and top generously with this tzatziki sauce.
+Make a wrap (such as a vegan chickpea gyros or vegan falafel gyro) using pita bread, cucumbers, tomatoes and top generously with this tzatziki sauce.

 Make yourself an easy Greek meal by combining this sauce with a side of pita bread and a quick salad.
 To make the Greek salad, simply combine cubed cucumber, halved cherry tomatoes, vegan feta cheese, chopped red pepper and pitted kalamata olives.
 Just sprinkle with a little salt and drizzle fresh lemon juice on top.
 Add more fresh herbs (parsley, dill, mint) if desired.